Frequently Asked Questions

 The Acadians were descendants of French farmers who settled in the areas of present-day Nova Scotia, New Brunswick, and Prince Edward Island in the 1630s.
 Primarily French speaking and Roman Catholic in their faith, their relations with their English conquerors were troubled.
 They were deported between 1755 and 1763.

-The flag on the island represents a 17th-century flag of France and is flown as part of the commemoration of the 1604 landing at Saint Croix.
+The flag that was once on the island represented a 17th-century flag of France and is flown as part of the commemoration of the 1604 landing at Saint Croix.
 Following consultation with vexillological (the study of flags) authorities in both the United States and France, it was concluded that the drapeau blanc (white flag) of the Bourbon Monarchy was the appropriate flag to fly on the island.
 Historians point out, however, that the use of flags during the period was rare, except on public buildings and at military outposts.
 Far more common was the display of the Royal Arms or the personal coat of arms of the leader of the colony.

 Can I go to the island?

+We prefer you don't.
 The National Park Service is charged with protecting the fragile resources of Saint Croix Island.
 The determination was made in the 1998 Saint Croix Island International Historic Site General Management Plan that visitation to the island should not exceed 1,000 people in a year.
 Visits to the island are not encouraged and both Parks Canada and the U.S. National Park Service have invested in high-quality exhibits and trails on the mainland adjacent to the island so that all visitors can experience the stories of Saint Croix, 1604.

 Park footer